From $58K to $82K in 24 Weeks: How Transitioning to CEO Before Crisis Unlocked Growth

 Weeks 11–24: Growth on Leadership Foundation

-Week 22: Revenue hit $78K.
-Team of 9.
-Malik is still working 40 hours weekly (35 strategic + 5 admin).
-Sustainable.
+Week 22: Revenue hit $78K with a team of 9.
+Malik was still working 40 hours each week (35 strategic plus 5 admin), and the pace was sustainable.

-Ten weeks of role transition at $58K enabled 14 weeks of smooth growth to $82K. $58K → $82K (+41%) without the founder becoming a bottleneck.
+The Validation: Ten weeks of role transition at $58K enabled 14 weeks of smooth growth to $82K. $58K → $82K (+41%) without the founder becoming a bottleneck.

 The Metrics: